pac4j/spring-security-pac4j/README.md

 ### 6) Logout

-For logout, like for any other Spring Security webapp, use the default logout filter (in your Spring context XML file):
+Like for any Spring Security webapp, use the default logout filter (in your Spring context XML file):

 ```xml
 <security:logout logout-success-url="/" />